 The School of Nursing receives applications for admission and most applicant credentials for the DNP program exclusively through the Nursing Central Application Service (NursingCAS), provided by the American Association of Colleges of Nursing (AACN) at nursingcas.org.

-The application for Fall 2016 admission is available through NursingCAS from August 1, 2015 through May 1, 2016, although applicants may start their NursingCAS application prior to August 1.
+The application for Fall 2017 admission is available through NursingCAS from August 25, 2016 through May 1, 2017.
 Applications are considered on a rolling basis until all spaces in the entering class are filled and an appropriate wait list of alternate candidates is formed.
 Therefore, candidates are encouraged to begin the application process as soon as possible.

-Selected candidates will be invited to one of the remaining Friday interview days:
+Selected candidates will be invited to one of our interview days held throughout the academic year.

-To learn more about the Doctor of Nursing Practice (DNP) at Belmont University, please plan to attend an upcoming Information Session.
+To learn more about the Doctor of Nursing Practice (DNP) and other graduate nursing programs at Belmont University, please plan to attend an upcoming Information Session.
 To register, click on the date you wish to attend.

 Minimum Admission Requirements